srackham/hindsite/doc/design-spec.md

 - The `-set` option `VALUE` is formated like `name=value`.
 It sets a named configuration parameter and template variable, for example `-set theme=azure`.
   Can be used multiple times.
+- If the `-clean` option is specified the the entire contents of the build directory is deleted forcing all files to be rebuilt.
+By default only missing and modified files are processed.

 Build sequence: